microsoftgraph/nodejs-sentiment-bot-sample/README.md

 9. Choose **Save**.

-## Build and run the sample
+## Build the sample

-1. Download or clone the Microsoft Graph Connect Sample for Node.js.
+1. Download or clone this repo.

-2. Using your favorite IDE, open **utils/config.js**.
+2. Using your favorite IDE, open the **.env** file in the root directory of the repo.

-3. Replace the **client_id** and **client_secret** placeholder values with the Application Id and Application secret that you copied during app registration.
+3. Replace the **ENTER_YOUR_CLIENT_ID** and **ENTER_YOUR_CLIENT_SECRET** placeholder values with the application Id and application secret that you copied when you created your web application registration.

 4. In a command prompt, run the following command in the root directory.
 This installs the project dependencies.